Cordelia16/WebDesign/README.md

-# MyTodoList
+# web design
-This is how I create my to do list in Netbeans
+This is my web design A1